SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 #### 13. What is the Incident History retention/data display period by default?

-You will be able to view incident updates posted to your StatusPage in the **last 14 days (2 weeks)**.
+You will be able to view incident updates posted to your Status Page in the **last 14 days (2 weeks)**.

-#### 14. Can I edit the previously posted incident updates on my StatusPage?
+#### 14. Can I edit the previously posted incident updates on my Status Page?

-No, editing previously posted incident updates to the StatusPage is not possible.
+No, editing previously posted incident updates to the Status Page is not possible.

 #### 15. I want to display more information for my incident, for example, time according to my local timezone or the Incident Details.
 Is this possible?

 Yes, absolutely!
 You can add any information you want to provide maximum context of the ongoing issue to your end users within the **Custom Description** placeholder that supports `Markdown` formatting as well.

-#### 16. How many StatusPages can I add in my current plan?
-Can I add both Private and Public StatusPages?
+#### 16. How many Status Pages can I add in my current plan?
+Can I add both Private and Public Status Pages?

-The number of **Public StatusPages** that can be added depend on the [Pricing Plan](https://www.squadcast.com/pricing) that your account is currently on.
+The number of **Public Status Pages** that can be added depend on the [Pricing Plan](https://www.squadcast.com/pricing) that your account is currently on.
 - **Essential Plan**: 1
 - **Pro Plan**: 5
 - **Enterprise Plan**: Unlimited

-**Private StatusPages** can be added **only** in the **Pro and Enterprise Plans**, **not** in the **Essential Plan**.
+**Private Status Pages** can be added **only** in the **Pro and Enterprise Plans**, **not** in the **Essential Plan**.

-#### 17. Is there a limit on the number of subscribers to the StatusPage?
-Can I view the list of subscribers to my StatusPage?
+#### 17. Is there a limit on the number of subscribers to the Status Page?
+Can I view the list of subscribers to my Status Page?

-No, there is **no limit on the number of subscribers** to your StatusPage.
-You are also **not charged for subscriptions** to your StatusPage.
+No, there is **no limit on the number of subscribers** to your Status Page.
+You are also **not charged for subscriptions** to your Status Page.

-However, you will **not be able to view the list of subscribers** that have subscribed to your StatusPage.
+However, you will **not be able to view the list of subscribers** that have subscribed to your Status Page.

-#### 18. I have an open incident in Squadcast for one of my Services from 2 days ago, however, the health of the affected Service in the StatusPage went back to being healthy.
+#### 18. I have an open incident in Squadcast for one of my Services from 2 days ago, however, the health of the affected Service in the Status Page went back to being healthy.
 Is this expected?

 Typically, critical incidents are resolved by Organizations within 24 hours of them being triggered.
-Squadcast keeps track of only those incidents affecting the Services displayed on your StatusPage **that occurred in the current day**.
+Squadcast keeps track of only those incidents affecting the Services displayed on your Status Page **that occurred in the current day**.
 Post this duration, the health of the affected Service goes back to being healthy, since the open incident/s for it are older than 1 day.